ITTechnic/PikiOs/README.md

 If it stalls after booting its because the script pauses if it cant connect to the web root, so make sure you have network connections set up.
-TODO - make the setup of this more dynamic and remove old static url from script

 ## Additional Changes